Meteorologists study the atmosphere to understand and predict weather and climate.

 So you have to know that that's a lifestyle that you'll be okay with.

 Requirements for meteorologists

-To become a trainee meteorologist at MetService, you need to have at least a Bachelor of Science in maths or physics.
-Other majors, such as geophysics, are considered provided there is enough maths and physics included.
+You need to have a Bachelor of Science in maths or physics to be accepted into the programme, but other majors are considered if there is enough maths and physics included.

 Requirements for researchers in meteorology

-To do research in meteorology or climatology at universities or research organisations, you usually need a Masters or Doctorate in physics, chemistry, maths, geography, meteorology or a related area like atmospheric physics.
+To become a meteorology or climatology researcher at universities or research organisations, you usually need a Masters or Doctorate in physics, chemistry, maths, geography, meteorology or a related area such as atmospheric physics.

-A tertiary entrance qualification is required to enter further training.
-Useful subjects include NCEA Level 3 physics, chemistry, maths, geography and English.
+NCEA Level 3 is required to enter tertiary training.
+Useful subjects include English, physics, chemistry, maths and geography.